kamyashethia/ScalaForThePotterhead/Generics.md

 The darkest of all magic is needed to create one, so ofcourse Voldemort created 7 of them.
 Not all magical objects are nefarious, like the Remembrall, a small orb which turns red when the owner has forgotten something.

-Let's try and represent magical objects in Scala:
+Let's represent some magical objects in Scala:

 ```scala
 class MagicalObject